slang-i18n/slang/slang/README.md

  └── errorDialogs_fr.i18n.json
 ```

 You can also use different folders.
-Only file name matters!
+The namespace is only dependent on the file name!

 ```text
 i18n/